varshi-1234/Number-Guessing-Game/README.md

 ## Technical Details
 --------------------

-This game is built using Node.js and the `readline` module for handling user input.
-The game logic is implemented in JavaScript, and the code is organized into separate functions for each difficulty level and for handling user input.
+This game is written in Python using basic standard libraries like random and input() for command-line interaction.
+The game logic is modular and easy to understand, making it beginner-friendly.

 ### Requirements

-* Node.js (version 14 or higher)
-* `readline` module (built-in with Node.js)
+Python 3.x

 ### Code Structure

-The code is organized into the following files:
+The code is contained in a single Python file:

-* `index.js`: The main entry point of the game.
-* `easy`, `medium`, `hard`: Separate functions for each difficulty level.
-* `difficultyLevel`: A function for handling user input and selecting the difficulty level.
+number_guessing_game.py: Contains all the game logic, including difficulty selection, input handling, and result display.

 ## Contributing
 --------------

-If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your improvements.

 ### Contributing Guidelines

-* Please follow the existing code style and structure.
+*Follow the existing code style and keep the code clean.
-* Make sure to test your changes before submitting a pull request.
+*Test your changes before submitting.
-* Keep your changes concise and focused on a single issue or feature.
+*Keep contributions focused and well-documented.

 ## Authors
 ---------